-The Republic will not allow any Lien (other than Permitted Liens) on its assets or revenues as security for any of its Public External Debt, unless the Republic's obligations under the new bonds are secured equally and ratably with that Public External Debt.
-See "Description of the New Bonds-Negative Pledge Covenant" and "-Defined Terms."
-The Republic has agreed to comply with several other covenants as described under "Description of the New Bonds." - Application has been made to list the new bonds on the Official List of the Luxembourg Stock Exchange and to trade them on the Euro MTF market of the Luxembourg Stock Exchange.
-The new bonds have not been registered under the Securities Act and will be subject to restrictions on transferability and resale.
-The new bonds are new securities, and there is currently no established market for the new bonds.
-The Republic and the initial purchasers cannot assure you that a liquid market for the new bonds will develop.
-The initial purchasers have advised the Republic that they currently intend to make a market in the new bonds.
-However, they are not obligated to do so, and any market making with respect to the new bonds may be discontinued without notice.
-An investment in the new bonds involves a high degree of risk.
-Before deciding to purchase the new bonds, you should read carefully all the information contained in this listing memorandum, including, in particular, the "Risk Factors" section beginning on page 8 of this listing memorandum.
-The Republic will make all interest payments on the new bonds without withholding or deducting any Dominican taxes, unless required by law.
+Covenants The Republic will not allow any Lien (other than Permitted Liens) on its assets or revenues as security for any of its Public External Debt, unless the Republic's obligations under the bonds are secured equally and ratably with that Public External Debt.
+See "Description of the Bonds-Negative Pledge Covenant" and "-Defined Terms."
+The Republic has agreed to comply with several other covenants as described under "Description of the Bonds."
+Listing Application has been made to list the bonds on the Official List of the Luxembourg Stock Exchange and to trade them on the Euro MTF market of the Luxembourg Stock Exchange.
+Transfer Restrictions; Absence of a Public Market for the Bonds The bonds have not been registered under the Securities Act and will be subject to restrictions on transferability and resale.
+The bonds will be new securities, and there is currently no established market for the bonds.
+The Republic and the initial purchasers cannot assure you that a liquid market for the bonds will develop.
+The initial purchasers have advised the Republic that they currently intend to make a market in the bonds.
+However, they are not obligated to do so, and any market making with respect to the bonds may be discontinued without notice.
+Risk Factors An investment in the bonds involves a high degree of risk.
+Before deciding to purchase the bonds, you should read carefully all the information contained in this offering memorandum, including, in particular, the "Risk Factors" section beginning on page 7 of this offering memorandum.
+Taxation The Republic will make all interest payments on the bonds without withholding or deducting any Dominican taxes, unless required by law.
 If Dominican law requires the Republic to withhold or deduct taxes, the Republic will pay bondholders, subject to certain exceptions, additional amounts to provide the equivalent of full payment of interest to bondholders.
-See "Description of the New Bonds-Additional Amounts" and "Taxation" for important information regarding possible tax consequences to holders of the new bonds.
+See "Description of the Bonds-Additional Amounts" and "Taxation" for important information regarding possible tax consequences to holders of the bonds.
 Trustee, Principal Paying Agent, Transfer Agent and Registrar The Bank of New York Mellon.
-Luxembourg Listing Agent, Paying Agent and Transfer Agent The Bank of New York Mellon (Luxembourg) S.A.
-Governing Law State of New York.
+Luxembourg Listing Agent, Paying Agent and Transfer Agent The Bank of New York Mellon (Luxembourg) S.A. •